Teamwork ©Simon Stobbe

 Banking supervision at the Deutsche Bundesbank: operational tasks

 Germany’s banking landscape features a wide variety of different institutions, each supervised according to their type and size as well as the nature and scope of the inherent risk.
-As at 31 December 2020, the German banking landscape included around 1,690 credit institutions, most of which fall under the definition of “CRR credit institutions”.
-Germany is also home to roughly 1,300 financial services institutions of which 718 are classified as investment firms and 100 payment institutions and e-money institutions which are supervised as well.
+The German banking landscape includes around 1,400 credit institutions, most of which fall under the definition of “CRR credit institutions”.
+In addition, around 1,200 financial services institutions and investment firms and around 100 payment institutions and e-money institutions are supervised as well.

 Ever since the Single Supervisory Mechanism (SSM) came into force in November 2014, CRR credit institutions have fallen within the supervisory perimeters of the SSM, as defined in the SSM Regulation, while competence for overseeing the other institutions remains a matter for national authorities.